Petr-Chalupa/FEL/README.md

 Link to my university: [fel.cvut.cz](https://fel.cvut.cz)

-_If you found this repo. because you need help with some homework, do not copy, just take an inspiration :) \
+_If you found this repo. because you need help with some homework, do not copy, just get an inspiration :) \
 [LICENSE](LICENSE.md)_